red5pro/red5pro-installer/README.md

 #### 2. WHICH JAVA AM I USING ?

 Selecting this option lets you see the current java version on your system.
 If java is not found, the program will print a message to notify the same.

-#### 3. INSTALL RED5PRO SERVICE

-This option lets you install red5 service.
-On selecting this option, the program first checks to see if red5pro in installed.
-If red5pro is not installed the operation exits.
-If red5pro installation is found the program attempts to register it as a service.
-If red5pro service is already installed on the OS, it prompts the user to overwrite it.
-If user selects to overwrite (By selecting 'y' + ENTER), the service will be re-installed else the operation exists.

-#### 4. UNINSTALL RED5PRO SERVICE

-This option lets you uninstall red5 service.
-On selecting this option, the program first checks to see if red5pro in installed.
-Next it checks to see if service is installed.
-If red5pro is not installed the operation exits.
-If red5pro installation is found the program attempts to unregister it as a service.
-If red5pro service does not exist on the OS, the operation exits.
-If service is found it is removed.